Jan Wilkens

-Jan Wilkens (born 4 February 1945 in Johannesburg) is a retired South African professional wrestler who is a former South African Heavyweight Champion and six-time EWU World Super Heavyweight Champion.
+Jan Wilkens (2 July 1942 in Johannesburg – 19 April 2026) was a South African professional wrestler who was a former South African Heavyweight Champion and six-time EWU World Super Heavyweight Champion.

 Career

 Joint Promotions/Ring Wrestling Stars (1965)

 Jan Wilkens toured England's Joint Promotions in 1965 and 1966 in his early twenties.
 On 6 December and 14 December 1965, he defeated Gord Nelson twice by knockout.
 On 15 December 1965, Wilkens defeated Paul Vachon at the Royal Albert Hall in London On 28 December 1965, he beat Paul Vachon by knockout in Swindon.
 On 10 January 1966, Wilkens defeated Paul Vachon once again by knockout at Wembley, Middlesex.
 In Bournemouth on 11 January 1966, Wilkens defeated Vachon.
 On 19 January 1966, he beat Paul Cox at the Royal Albert Hall.
 On 25 January 1966, Jan Wilkens defeated Paul Vachon in Chelmsford in what would be Wilkens' final match in England.